matheusmoreira/liblinux/README.markdown

 > instead of the daunting (non-starter, really)
 > prospect of upgrading to a new `glibc` just to get `syncfs`.

+[Posts from as far back as 2004][kernel-headers-and-user-space] mention the idea:

+> _[...]_ I hate even more the proposition that a user space program
+> should not include a kernel header file.
+> The C library is itself a user space program,
+> so the rule that a user space program has to go through the C library
+> obviously isn't logical.
+> And the GNU C library is an optional tool,
+> not an official part of the kernel interface
+> (if it were the latter, I would expect to see it packaged with the kernel).

+> _[...]_
+> That Linux has never had an identifiable set of interface header files
+> to declare its system call interface seems to me to be a major engineering weakness.

 [getrandom]: http://man7.org/linux/man-pages/man2/getrandom.2.html
 [long-road-to-getrandom()-in-glibc]: https://lwn.net/Articles/711013/
 [email.theodore-ts'o]: https://lwn.net/Articles/711053/